jakubro/knowledge_base/README.md

         query <formula>     Shows binding list that satisfies the formula

 >> axiom man(Marcus)
-Axiom was added to the knowledge base.
 >> axiom roman(Marcus)
-Axiom was added to the knowledge base.
 >> axiom *x: man(x) => person(x)
-Axiom was added to the knowledge base.
 >> axiom ruler(Caesar)
-Axiom was added to the knowledge base.
 >> axiom *x: roman(x) => loyal(x, Caesar) | hate(x, Caesar)
-Axiom was added to the knowledge base.
 >> axiom *x, ?y: loyal(x, y)
-Axiom was added to the knowledge base.
 >> axiom *x, *y: person(x) & ruler(y) & tryAssassin(x, y) => !loyal(x, y)
-Axiom was added to the knowledge base.
 >> axiom tryAssassin(Marcus, Caesar)
-Axiom was added to the knowledge base.
 >> list
 man(Marcus)
 roman(Marcus)